isdzulqor/cakcuk/README.md

   * `Superuser` can Read, Create, Update, Delete all Scopes. `Common User` is only able to Read, Create, Update, Delete his Scopes.

-  * `Superuser` can Read, Create, Update, Delete, Execute all commands. `Common User` is only able to Read, Create, Update, Delete his commands in his scopes.
+  * `Superuser` can Read, Create, Update, Delete, and Execute all commands. `Common User` is only able to Read, Create, Update, Delete, and Execute his commands in his scopes.

   * `Superuser` can Read of all the user's access, the scopes and the commands included. `Common User` is not allowed.